Unsupervised pre-training of graph transformers on patient population graphs: Experiments

 \textbf{Graph Construction:} As MIMIC-III contains a large number of patients, it is computationally infeasible to construct a graph containing all patients and process it with our model.
 Thus, we randomly split the samples into groups and form sub-graphs with 500 patients each, which fit into memory.
+Table \ref{graph_size_ablation} shows the performance of our model in the LOS task for different graph sizes.
+While the performance with 250 and 500 nodes is very similar, using a graph size of 750 nodes leads to a performance drop.
+This indicates that the restriction to a limited graph size does not harm performance, rather a too-large graph can even have a negative impact.
+We hypothesize that a too-large graph size can make it harder to learn a meaningful attention distribution as the attention will be distributed over more nodes.
+At the same time, the gain of relevant new information is limited, as already a large number of similar patients are included in the graph.
 Every sub-graph contains train, validation, and test patients.
 By splitting randomly we avoid making assumptions about which patients the model should see at once.
 Instead, we provide a diverse set of patients in all graphs and allow our model to learn how to attend to these patients via the attention mechanism in the graph transformer.
 For every subset, we compute the similarity between each pair of patients.
 As MIMIC-III contains a large number of heterogeneous features, we chose the features for graph construction experimentally.
 Table \ref{graph_construction_results_mimic} shows the performance in LOS prediction on the first fold of MIMIC-III when using either all or only one specific type of feature for graph construction.
 Using a graph based on the measurement features proved to be superior, thus we use a similarity computed over the measurement features to construct our population graph.
-To be able to handle a different amount of measurements in each time series, we do not directly compare the hourly features, but instead construct feature descriptors $f_d = (mean(f), std(f), min(f), max(f))$ per patient and feature for each of the 56 measurement features.
+To be able to handle a different amount of measurements in each time-series, we do not directly compare the hourly features, but instead construct feature descriptors $f_d = (mean(f), std(f), min(f), max(f))$ per patient and feature for each of the 56 measurement features.
 We then compute the average similarity over all feature descriptors $f_d$ between two patients $r_i$ and $r_j$:

 Given the similarities between all patient pairs for a sub-graph, we construct a k-NN graph with k=5.
+This leads to on average 18 ± 5.1 disconnected components in the graph.